AaronYong179/FYP_conjugation_blocking_gene/beginner_guide/CE Plotter (Guide).md

 ## Quick start

+Run the file "create_csv_template.py" if you need help creating a csv file that matches the requirement of this script.
+From there, you can simply copy-paste experimental data into the csv file as you would an excel spreadsheet.
+Remember to save as csv when quitting!

 The Python file `Main.py` is provided as a foundation for editing commands.
 Plotting the graphs should be as easy as editing the variables and running the Python script.

 ### Editable variables